 These educational and fun family activities are so needed and so well received from community members, but what if we did more for our Earth than just celebrate a holiday once every 365 days?
 What if we raised our kids to be Earth-conscious human beings into adulthood instead?

 4 Simple Ways to Raise Earth-Conscious Kids

-1) Go play outside!
-The most obvious way to get children to care about our planet is to encourage them while they’re young to spend time outdoors.
+The most obvious way to get children to care about our planet is to encourage them to spend time outdoors.
 And this isn’t just for the kids.
-Grown ups can get so much out of being outside for even 20 minutes everyday!
-Take a walk around your neighborhood, kick a ball around in your backyard, or go explore a new corner of your favorite park.
+Grown-ups can get so much out of being outside for even 20 minutes every day!
+Take a walk through your neighborhood, kick a ball around in your backyard, or explore a new corner of your favorite park.
 Whatever your level of “oudoorsy” is, go do that!
-Even if it’s just sitting on your porch and drinking tea in some sunshine.
+Even if it’s just sitting on your porch and drinking tea in the sunshine.
 You’ll feel so good after some quality time outdoors.

-3) Plant something.
-This is something we are trying as a family right now.
-We have exactly one little plant that we’re (attempting) to grow from just seeds and soil in hopes of having a few pretty blooming flowers by the end of spring.
+This is one we are trying as a family right now.
+We have exactly one little plant that we’re (attempting) to grow from seed in hopes of having a few pretty blooming flowers by the end of spring.
 This single plant can show my children how plants need good soil, water, and sunshine to grow.
-And giving them the hands-on opportunity to plant, water, and care for something in our own home can teach them that they themselves have a direct impact on nature.
+And giving them a hands-on opportunity to plant, water, and care for something in our own home can teach them that they have a direct impact on nature.

 4. Incorporate green or reusable items in your daily life.